 Many historical texts suggest that Arab explorers visited the island of Mauritius before the 16th century, but they didn’t take note of the dodo.
 The first documented account of the dodo was made by the sailors of the Dutch East India Company in 1601.
 The first illustration of a dodo bird appeared a few years later.

-How Did the Dodo Go Extinct?
+How And When Did The Dodo Go Extinct?

 Debated hotly by biologists, the dodo went extinct at the end of the seventeenth century for three possible reasons, or some combination of them.